What Is a Black Credit Card? How It Works

 • VIP airport lounges.
 Access to AmEx’s Global Lounge Collection, including the coveted The Centurion Lounge.

 • Travel accommodation enhancements.
-Upgraded bookings and credits through AmEx’s Fine Hotels and Resorts and The Hotel Collection programs.
+Upgraded bookings and credits through AmEx’s Fine Hotels and Resorts program, with 900 hand-selected, iconic properties, and elite status with additional hotel programs.

 • Airline loyalty status.
 Complimentary top-tier status through airline partner loyalty programs.